SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

     * *edgecosts*

-    Only use computation weights derived from the running tasks for the egde weights.
+    Only use computation weights derived from the running tasks for the edge weights.

     * *memory*

-    Repeat the initial partition with the current particle positions rebalancing the memory use.
+    Repeat the initial partition with the current particle positions re-balancing the memory use.

     * *timecosts*